zjpeterson/ansible-tower-aci/docs/aci_tower_credential_type.md

       # private_key: "{{ aci_private_key }}"
       state: query
 ```
 The above assumes an inventory with group `apic` that has a single enabled APIC target.
+You could also use `hosts: localhost` at play level and `host: "{{ aci_host }}` as module input, however, your task output will be less clear if you do this.